alirezarahimi1393/alirezarahimi1393.github.io/_teaching/2014-spring-teaching-1.md

 title: "Teaching Assistant"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/Teaching Assistant
-venue: "University 1, Department"
+venue: "Islamic Azad University, Department of Computer and IT"
 date: 2023-03-01
 location: "Bardsir, Iran"
 ---

+Redesigning the Flowchart
-Department of Computer and IT, Islamic Azad University :       Cooperated with Professor S. Shadravan to redesign the flowchart of bachelor students of the computer science department.
+:    Collaborated with Professor S. Shadravan to enhance the visual representation of the computer science department's bachelor students' flowchart, optimizing its clarity and coherence to aid student navigation through the curriculum.

-        Special Topics 1 January 2021
+Guidance in Special Topics
-Managed and advised students to ensure they learned the material and stayed on the path
+:    Provided guidance and mentorship to students enrolled in the Special Topics course, ensuring their comprehensive understanding of the material.
+Offered support to keep students aligned with the course objectives and their academic trajectory.